rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    `-i` means interactive: Keep STDIN open even if not attached

-   `-t` means tty: Allocate a pseudo-TTY
+   `-t` means tty: Allocate a pseudo-TTY (command line)

    Alternately:

-0. Run an NGINX web server detached:
+   Run an NGINX web server detached:

    <tt><strong>docker run -d -p 8080:80 nginx
    </strong></tt>

-   `-d` means detach: Run container in background and print container ID
+   `-d` specifies running in <strong>detached mode</strong>
+   so the container continues to run in background until stopped, but does not respond to commands run on the command line.

-   `-p` means publish list: Publish a container's port(s) to the host
+   `-p` means publish list: Publish a container's port(s) to the host to set port mappings manually.

    The "8000:80" means we'll use http://localhost:8080.